FrederikTheisen/FTNMRTools/TopspinAU/README.txt

-AU programs should be in the /opt/topspin4.1.4/exp/stan/nmr/au/src
+AU programs should be placed in the /opt/topspin4.1.4/exp/stan/nmr/au/src

+In order to run an AU program, simply type the name of script.